|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 that what is relative to thought cannot be real.
 But why not, exactly?
 Red is relative to sight, but the fact that this or that is in that relation to vision that we call being red is not itself relative to sight; it is a real fact.

-From the biological fact that perception is not ‘pure,’ it does not follow that hallucinations are indistinguishable from more reliable perceptions.
-Likewise, the fact that all conceptions are signs does not prevent us from knowing the difference between true and false propositions, or between real and imaginary objects, or between real and imaginary relations between objects of general signs.
-Nominalism is therefore challenged by philosophical realism, especially the kind of realism espoused by Peirce when he argued that Thirdness is a real element of the phaneron.
+From the biological fact that perception is not ‘pure,’ it does not follow that hallucinations are indistinguishable from real things.
+Likewise, the fact that all conceptions are signs does not prevent us from seeing the difference between true and false propositions, or between real and imaginary objects, or between real and imaginary relations between subjects.
+Peirce's argument against nominalism is focussed mainly on his assertion that Thirdness is a real element of the phaneron.

 The third category of elements of phenomena consists of what we call laws when we contemplate them from the outside only, but which when we see both sides of the shield we call thoughts.
 Thoughts are neither qualities nor facts.
 They are not qualities because they can be produced and grow, while a quality is eternal, independent of time and of any realization.… A thought then is not a quality.
 No more is it a fact.
 For a thought is general.
 I had it.
 I imparted it to you.
 It is general on that side.
 It is also general in referring to all possible things, and not merely to those which happen to exist.
 No collection of facts can constitute a law; for the law goes beyond any accomplished facts and determines how facts that may be, but all of which never can have happened, shall be characterized.
 There is no objection to saying that a law is a general fact, provided it be understood that the general has an admixture of potentiality in it, so that no congeries of actions here and now can ever make a general fact.
 As general, the law, or general fact, concerns the potential world of quality, while as fact, it concerns the actual world of actuality.
 Just as action requires a peculiar kind of subject, matter, which is foreign to mere quality, so law requires a peculiar kind of subject, the thought, or, as the phrase in this connection is, the mind, as a peculiar kind of subject foreign to mere individual action.
 Law, then, is something as remote from both quality and action as these are remote from one another.— Peirce, CP 1.420 (1896)